Pistonite/botw-ist/packages/manual/src/faq.md

 of IST to get started.

 ## I can't understand IST, but I still want to speedrun
-Don't worry.
-IST is very complicated.
+Don't worry; IST is very complicated.
 Most people (including WR holders!) don't fully understand the glitch.
 This is exactly why this tool exists.

 If your goal is to do the setup in a speedrun, what most people do is